In a previous article, I told you there are 2 parts to branding your health coaching business.

 - Lower your blood sugar naturally without exercising, pricking your finger every day, or feeling hungry and deprived.

-Now some coaches get concerned about making a promise.
-They’re worried about making a specific health claim.
+Now some health coaches get concerned about making a promise.
+They’re worried about making a specific health claim in their messaging.
 And you should never make a claim you can’t back.

 But you can give your future clients an idea of the results they can expect.
 You can let them know what’s possible without over-promising.